Basics:

 Requirements: 18 or older

-Thumbtack is a business referral site for a wide range of jobs, from cleaners, plumbers, carpenters, to music teachers and cooks.
-But the site charges dearly for business “leads” that contractors maintain are cold or outright fraudulent.
+Thumbtack is a business referral site for a wide range of jobs, from cleaners, plumbers, carpenters, to music teachers, personal trainers and cooks.

 How it works